cogini/phoenix_container_example_old/README.md

   deployment, and AWS Parameter Store for configuration.
   See [ecs/buildspec.yml](ecs/buildspec.yml).
   Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy

+* Supports compiling assets such as JS/CSS within the container, then exporting them to the Docker host so that they can be uploaded to a CDN.

 ## Usage